AntonOresten/TypedFASTX.jl/README.md

 record1 == record2 == record3 # true
 ```

-Please refer to the documentation for more detailed information on how to use the TypedFASTX.jl package.
+Please refer to the (not yet written) documentation for more detailed information on how to use the TypedFASTX.jl package.

 ## Contributing
 Contributions are very welcome!
-I don't really know how that stuff works.
-GPT-4 suggests: "If you'd like to contribute, please fork the repository and use a feature branch."
+If you'd like to contribute, please fork the repository and use a feature branch.